Netistrar/reseller-api-php/README.md

 You may also checkout the latest version from GitHub [here](https://github.com/Netistrar/reseller-api-php) or download the latest source zip by clicking [here](https://github.com/Netistrar/reseller-api-php/archive/master.zip)

+#### Documentation

-For more detailed instructions please visit [https://netistrar.com/help/developers/api/reseller-api/](https://netistrar.com/help/developers/api/reseller-api/)
+For more detailed instructions and documentation please visit [https://netistrar.com/help/developers/api/reseller-api/](https://netistrar.com/help/developers/api/reseller-api/)